leandrodiogenes/laravel-auto-morph-map/README.md

 Converts your model name (after having passed the naming scheme conversion) to a more uniform string.
 By default, the model's name (based on your naming scheme) is converted to *snake case*.

 You can change this to use snake, slug, camel, studly or no casing.
-See `\SebastiaanLuca\AutoMorphMap\Constants\CaseTypes` for possible options.
+See `\LeandroDiogenes\AutoMorphMap\Constants\CaseTypes` for possible options.

 Snake case (default):